 A well-controlled project, is a well-run project.

-Traditionally, energy project teams have been run by large teams with knowledge capital ingrained within the company, be it an operator, EPC or consultancy.
-The use of long term contractors has been normal, however, with more flexible working models entering the market and short-term freelancers becoming more widely used, having robust methodologies for managing these resources is more critical than ever.
+Traditionally, energy project teams have been run by large teams with knowledge capital ingrained within the company, be it an operator, EPC, or consultancy.
+The use of long-term contractors has been normal, however, with more flexible working models entering the market and short-term freelancers becoming more widely used, having robust methodologies for managing these resources is more critical than ever.

 The sheer volume of information and the number of decisions made daily across a large complex energy project is a huge challenge for project management.
 No single project manager can be involved in every aspect of every work package and this is where having clear visibility across all moving parts is key.
-Real-time, accurate, updated data allows the project management team to keep the project on track, constantly monitoring project costs and managing value.
+Real-time, accurate, updated project controls data allows the project management team to keep the project on track, constantly monitoring project costs and managing value.

 Project performance controls

 For project managers to better manage their projects, processes and people, they use performance data to lower risk and improve margins.
 Critical success factors in energy projects are most often cost and scheduling.
 Teams need robust utilisation tracking, with timesheets that are aligned to approved work packages and assets, physical or software, that are managed in the same way.
-Cloud-based data visualisation tools have predictive forecasting models mapped against actual performance that provide an instant top level view on progress.
+Cloud-based data visualisation tools have predictive forecasting models mapped against actual performance that provide an instant top-level view on progress.
 These tools, such as Proteus, remove the need for digging around in multiple spreadsheets and relying on out-of-date data.
 In addition, all the tricky calculations needed for project controls are automated for you.
 The key project control metrics that allow you to constantly assess your project performance are:

 a) The planned value – this is the budget of the work that has been scheduled.

 b) The earned value – the budget of the work performed.
 This takes the project budget and multiplies it with the project progress.